 This is a

-to respond to growth and the other challenges facing Auckland.
-The Government Policy Statement on transport and the Auckland Plan set the strategic direction for the RLTP.
+plan to respond to growth and the other challenges facing Auckland.
+The Government Policy Statement on transport and the Auckland Plan 2050 set the strategic direction for the RLTP.
 Funding for the RLTP is provided through the Auckland Council's Long-term Plan, the National Land Transport Programme and through other central government budgets.

 Low Carbon Auckland